-Executive management is comprised of the Director, Chief Operating Officer and two Assistant Directors.
-They collectively provide strategic and operational leadership to the National Museum.
+The National Museum's Executive comprises the Director, the Chief Operating Officer and two Assistant Directors.
+They collectively provide strategic and operational leadership to the Museum.

 Dr Mathew Trinca, Director

 Dr Mathew Trinca is the Director of the National Museum of Australia.
 His term of appointment is from 17 February 2014, for a period of five years.

 Mathew was the Acting Director of the National Museum from 2 July 2013.

 Since 2006, Mathew was the Museum's Assistant Director, Collections, Content and Exhibitions, with responsibility for collections acquisition, management and preservation, redevelopment of permanent galleries, temporary and travelling exhibitions, and curatorial and research activities.

 Mathew has a PhD in history from the University of Sydney and is also a graduate of the University of Western Australia.
 He has research interests in the social and cultural relationships between Britain and Australia, and in museological theory and practice.